cchantep/mal/README.md

-# mal - Make a Lisp
+# Xmal - Make a Lisp

 ## Description